-- Less liking for veggies and more liking for jelly
+- More dislike for veggies and increased liking for jelly

 Learning to use food for emotional reasons can start now.
 You know adults who have trouble with foods because they’re ’emotional eaters’?
-Well this is where it starts.
-Toddlers can be like planes flying around with no pilots.
+Well, this is where it starts.
+Toddlers can be like planes flying around with no pilots – uncontrollable.
 They’re hard to please.
 They get upset easily and they can be hard work.

 This means that we’re at risk of using food for other reasons and helping our children become emotional eaters.